-Their goal is to bring joy to the audience by bringing back the music of the Golden-age of jazz, therefore, you can find many famous songs and arrangements by Fats Waller, John Kirby, Bix Beiderbecke or Duke Ellington.
+Their goal is to have joy to the audience by bringing back the music of the „Golden-age” of jazz, therefore, you can find many famous songs and arrangements by Cout Basie, Fats Waller, John Kirby, Louis Armstrong, Jimmy Lunceford, Bobby Hackett, Benny Goodman, Bix Beiderbecke, Ruby Braff, Chick Webb, Ben Webster, Eroll Garner, Teddy Wilson, Jack Teagarden, Lester Young.
 You might as well find something new at their performances since they are not afraid of coming up with their own arrangements, ideas.

 “…with lightness and humour in their playing as well as great feeling and passion for swing-jazz, this band makes you feel the music swingin’, makes you happy and makes you wanna dance…”